Maternity Leave California: Everything You Need to Know

 Expecting employees can break up the 16 weeks of disability leave throughout their pregnancy and post-natal period.
 The FEHA laws dictating California’s maternity leave are designed knowing that not all pregnancy-related disabilities occur continuously throughout the duration of the situation.

-Known as intermittent leave, employees can request disability leave through all through trimesters, following birth, or during serious medical problems.
+Known as intermittent leave, employees can request disability leave through all three trimesters, following birth, or during serious medical problems.
 Employers are required by law to provide expecting employees with leave as long as employees provide adequate medical documentation, and it doesn’t exceed more than four months.
 However, companies are allowed to request that the employee move to another position during this time period as long as they don’t reduce their pay or cut their benefits.

 Can Your Company Fire You for Becoming Pregnant?